 HEAD COACH LINDSEY MARTIN

-Lindsey Martin enters her third year as the head coach of the VCU women's soccer program.
+Lindsey Martin enters her fourth year as the head coach of the VCU women's soccer program.
 The Virginia native took over the reins on May 30, 2013, becoming the sixth head coachin in the program's 19-year history.

 In 2014, Martin led the team to 10 wins as the the Rams earned their fourth straight trip to the conference tournament.
 VCU saw three players earn All-Atlantic 10 honors in Casey Boyer, Maren Johansen and Emma Kruse, while Gabby Dyer earned All-Academic honors, and Megan Dell was named to the All-Rookie team.
 The Black & Gold was also honored with the NSCAA Team Academic Honor for the fifth-consecutive year.